Free Diagnostic Maths Test For Primary And Secondary Schools And How To Create Your Own

 • Sharing premade diagnostic questions

-• Sharing strategies and resources to successfully challenge students’ misconceptions
+• Sharing strategies and resources that challenge students’ misconceptions

 Free and premium diagnostic maths tests

-Even the most experienced maths teachers can find it a complex and time consuming task to create effective diagnostic maths tests.
-To free up your time, Third Space Learning has created a bank of free resources for teachers that include diagnostic maths tests that are suitable for students from key stage 2 to key stage 4.
+Even the most experienced maths teachers can find it time-consuming to create effective diagnostic maths tests.
+That’s why Third Space Learning created a bank of free resources for teachers, including examples of diagnostic maths tests, suitable for students from key stage 2 to key stage 4.

-And then to supplement these there are detailed per topic diagnostic assessments as part of our premium subscription.
+To supplement these are detailed per-topic diagnostic assessments as part of our premium subscription.

 Free detailed diagnostic maths tests for primary school and SATs

 Misconceptions are a natural part of the learning process in mathematics.
-Identifying and challenging these misconceptions when they occur will prevent them from becoming ingrained and detrimental to learning in secondary school.
+Identifying and challenging these misconceptions when they occur prevents them from becoming ingrained and detrimental to learning in secondary school.

-The free diagnostic assessments from Third Space Learning have been designed as pairs to be used at the start and end of a unit of study.
+The free diagnostic assessments from Third Space Learning are designed in pairs.
+Use one at the start and end of a unit of study.

 • The pre-test is an effective baseline assessment to inform teachers about their students’ prior knowledge and misconceptions.
-This allows teachers to deliver the subsequent lessons at an appropriate level and without including any unnecessary content that has been previously learnt.
+This could be a misconception the whole class or cohort struggles with, or a particular area individual students grapple with, and allows informed decision-making by teachers to deliver the subsequent lessons at an appropriate level and without including any unnecessary previously learned content.

-• The post-topic diagnostic test can be used to assess whether the learning outcomes have been successfully met, whether any of the topics need to be retaught, or if any students need further support.
+• The post-topic diagnostic test assesses whether the students successfully meet the learning outcomes, if any topics need to be retaught, or if students need further support.

-Each of the diagnostic maths assessments includes a detailed mark scheme that not only indicates the correct answer but also explains the distractor answers and misconceptions.
+Each diagnostic maths assessment includes a detailed mark scheme that indicates the correct answer and explains the distractor answers and misconceptions.

 Free general diagnostic maths tests per year group

-If you’re looking for something more general for your class there are also multi topic diagnostic maths tests for your year group.
-These can be used at the beginning or end of the year and come in two separate bundles to make this easier to manage.
+If you’re looking for something more general for your class there are also multi-topic diagnostic maths tests for your year group.
+These can be used at the beginning or end of the school year and come in two separate bundles to make this easier to manage.

 LOOKING FOR MORE KS1 AND KS2 DIAGNOSTIC ASSESSMENTS?